-Note 1.-See 4.2.8.3 for instrument approach operation classifications.
+Note 1. - See 4.2.8.3 for instrument approach operation classifications.

-Note 2.- Information for pilots on flight procedure parameters and operational procedures is contained in PANS-OPS (ICAO Doc 8168), Volume I. Criteria for the construction of instrument flight procedures for the guidance of procedure specialists are provided in PANS- OPS (ICAO Doc 8168), Volume II.
-Obstacle clearance criteria and procedures used in certain States may differ from PANS-OPS, and knowledge of these differences is important for safety reasons (see Chapter 3, 3.1.1).
+Note 2. - Information for pilots on flight procedure parameters and operational procedures is contained in PAN-OPS (Doc 8168), volume 1, Criteria for the construction of visual and instrument flight procedures for the guidance of procedure specialist are provided PAN-OPS (Doc 8168), Volume II.
+Obstacle clearance criteria and procedures used in certain States may differ from PAN-OPS, and knowledge of these differences is important for safety reasons (see chapter 3,3.1.1).